GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/colab/index.md

 For each of the domains defined, you can see the topic scores inferred by the classifier.
 Try listing different domains to see how they compare.

 {% Aside 'caution' %}
-For some domains you may notice a difference in topic inference, between the colab and the `chrome://topics-internals` Classifier.
+For some domains you may notice a difference in topic inference between the colab and the `chrome://topics-internals` classifier.

-This is because the colab only uses the classifier model to infer topics, whereas `chrome://topics-internals` uses Chrome's Topics implementation, which uses a [manually-curated list of topics](/docs/privacy-sandbox/topics/topic-classification/#the-classifier-model) (rather than the classifier model) for the top
+This is because the colab only uses the classifier model to infer topics, whereas `chrome://topics-internals` uses Chrome's Topics implementation, which uses a [manually-curated list of topics](/docs/privacy-sandbox/topics/topic-classification/#classifier-model) (rather than the classifier model) for the top
 10,000 sites.
 The list is found in `override_list.pb.gz`, which is available in the `chrome://topics-internals/` page.
 {% endAside %}